tposney/midi-qol/README.md

 ## Convenient Effects
 Midi supports the application of Convenient Effects spell/item effects (configuration setting - Apply Convenient Effects) and matches those by name.
 For example, if you cast the spell Bless midi will see if there is a convenient effect "Bless" and apply it to any targets that were hit by the spell.

 If you have apply convenient effects set and use items from the DAE SRD/Midi SRD modules, **you will get a double up of the effect**.
 You need to choose how you want the item to behave, if using convenient effects, delete the DAE SRD effects.
-The double up problem is intentional, since you might wish to augment the Concenient Effect definition with your own extra effects on the item.
+The double up problem is intentional, since you might wish to augment the Convenient Effect definition with your own extra effects on the item.

 If you generally use DAE SRD/Midi SRD or hand crafted effects I suggest setting apply convenient effects to false and then enabling convenient effects on an item by item basis (using the setting below).
 If you generally use convenient effects you would disable the convenient effect for the items that you want to use from DAE SRD/Midi SRD or hand crafted.

 There is an additional check box available on the item sheet, for items that have corresponding convenient effects.
 The check box reverses the "apply convenient effects setting" for that item.
-If you have "auto apply convenient effect" set to true, the check box will disable the auto applicaiton for that one item.
-Similarly, if you have "auto apply convenient effect" set to false, the check box will enable the auto applicaiton for that one item.
+If you have "auto apply convenient effect" set to true, the check box will disable the auto application for that one item.
+Similarly, if you have "auto apply convenient effect" set to false, the check box will enable the auto application for that one item.

 ## levels
-- Midi-qol will use the levels wall collision detection for it's distance calculations/LOS calculations.
+- Midi-qol will use the levels wall collision detection for its distance calculations/LOS calculations.

 ## levelVolumeticTemplates
 - Midi-qol will use levels volumetric template target calculations if installed.